HTML5 Browser Support: How to Test & Fix Compatibility

-While browsing the web, you must’ve encountered a term HTML at least once.
-In case you’re not familiar with it, HTML is a markup language used to create content on web pages.
+While browsing the web, you must’ve encountered the term HTML at least once.
+If you’re unfamiliar with it, HTML is a markup language used to create content on web pages.

 What is HTML5?

-HTML5 is the fifth version of the HTML standard and it was released in 2008.
+HTML5, the fifth version of the HTML standard, was released in 2008.

-HTML5 brought many new features such as native multimedia support, ability to handle file manipulation, geolocation, drag and drop, and more.
+it brought many new features such as native multimedia support and the ability to handle file manipulation, geolocation, drag, and drop.

-Yes, all modern web browsers support HTML5 out of the box, so there’s no need to install or configure anything.
+There is no need to find out if your browser supports HTML5.
+This is because all modern web browsers support the markup language out of the box.
+So, there’s no need to install or configure anything.

-However, not all browsers offer the same support for HTML5, so if you want the best HTML5 support, it’s advised to use the Opera browser.
+However, not all browsers offer the same support for HTML5, so if you want the best support, it’s advised to use Opera.

-Opera is fully compatible with HTML5, but it also has many other great features.
-First off, there’s a built-in ad blocker that will speed up your webpage loading by blocking tracking cookies and scripts.
+The Opera browser is fully compatible with HTML5 but has many other great features.
+First, a built-in ad blocker will speed up your webpage loading by blocking tracking cookies and scripts.

-Opera offers great features and full HTML5 support, so if you haven’t tried it, this might be the perfect time for it.
+Opera offers great features and full HTML5 support, so this might be a perfect time if you haven’t tried it.

-All in all, HTML5 has been around for years, and all modern browsers support it, so you won’t have to worry about any compatibility issues.
+All in all, HTML5 has been around for years, and all modern browsers support it.
+So, you don’t have much to worry about regarding compatibility.